post-self/post-self.ink/content/stories/coffee-leak.md

 Dr. Rodriguez looked confused.

-“Ok, so, think about there being another copy of you, your fork, standing next to me.
+“Okay, so, think about there being another copy of you, your fork, standing next to me.
 They’re unhurt, but, other than that, they’re you like you are right now.”

-“Ok…?”
+“Okay…?”

 “In a moment, I’ll need you to breathe in deep and start really thinking about a reality where that fork exists, holding it in your mind as best you can.
 Then, I’ll count you down from three.
 Once I’m done counting, you’ll breathe out, and, as you do that, you’ll make that world where you’re forked happen.
 Can you do that?”